cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 npx cypress open
 ```

-The Cypress Launchpad will now open and guide you through the configuring your
+The Cypress Launchpad will guide you through configuring your project.
-project.

 ### Configuring Component Testing